 A complete ticket scanning inbox in 30 minutes

 Pokerbase needed a full ticket scanning inbox feature — backend API, React Native frontend, tests, security review, and deployment.
 A senior developer would need a full day.
-Our 9-agent team delivered it in 30 minutes, with an enhancement the original spec missed.
+Factor16 delivered it in 30 minutes, with an enhancement the original spec missed.

 Total delivery